larkben/advent-of-code/README.md

 > you can do better Ben.

 # 24 Info
-- _ days completed.
+- 3-4 days completed.
 Going to be written in Python.
 Working as Epic Interface Analyst.
 Graduating from College.
+> had finals with school and started a new job directly after college, hoping to do better next year